-Science and Engineering Practice Disciplinary Core Ideas Crosscutting Concepts Constructing Explanations: Use evidence (e.g., measurements, observations, patterns) to construct or support an explanation.
+Science and Engineering Practice Disciplinary Core Ideas Crosscutting Concepts Use evidence (e.g., measurements, observations, patterns) to construct or support an explanation.
 The study of stars' light spectra and brightness is used to identify compositional elements of stars, their movements, and their distances from Earth.
 Other than the hydrogen and helium formed at the time of formation, nuclear fusion within stars produces all atomic nuclei lighter than and including iron, and the process releases electromagnetic energy.
-Cause and Effect: Empirical evidence is required to differentiate between cause and correlation and make claims about specific causes and effects.
+Heavier elements are produced when certain massive stars achieve a supernova stage and explode. to differentiate between cause